bjornregnell/lth-eda016-2015/lectures/examples/eclipse-ws/README.md

 # How to import this folder in Eclipse

-* Clone/copy this repo to your local computer
+* Clone/copy this repo to your local computer, e.g. using this link:  https://github.com/bjornregnell/lth-eda016-2015/archive/master.zip

 * Start eclipse and browse to this folder and select as workspace